 Acids react with and corrode various metals, including the aluminium used in a soda can.
 If a typical fizzy drink was contained in an aluminium can without a protective shield, it could eventually eat through the material.

 This is because of phosphoric and citric acid.
 Soda can manufacturers, such as Ball, have determined these substances to have high corrosion levels which they must compensate for.

 To prevent any accidents, a protective coating is added to the inside of the soda can.
 Typically a polymer plastic lining, this coating shields the aluminium from the soda and prevents them from reacting together.

-While the resin used in these protective linings is generally polymer or epoxy, there are many different materials that are sometimes used instead:
+Soda cans are made of aluminium.
+There’s also a protective soda can lining that made from resin, normally polymer or epoxy, but there are many different materials that are sometimes used instead:

 There are several factors that must also be considered when manufacturing these crucial liners.
 It’s not only important for them to be affordable, they must also be:

 - Strong and stable so that they don’t tear or rupture while the can is being handled